tsujamin/srs-hhvm-notebook/notes.md

 2. We have the so-called "Smart Memory Manager", written in C++ and backed by 2MB 'slabs' allocated with `malloc`.
-The Smart Memory Manager is thread-local and functions similar to a 'reap' (heap-region).
+The Smart Memory Manager is thread-local and functions similarly to a 'reap' (heap-region).

 The way that both allocation types are mixed and matched within HHVM makes it difficult at times to figure out what is going on.